blrbrb/Flutterbot/README.md

 Flutterbot is a new work in progress open source javascript discord bot for fun, games & general purpose.

 This is currently just a fun project for a smaller server.
 In the future, this project might expand if I can gather the resources needed to create a remote host and maintain upkeep.

+Data for mlp episodes and character quotes is sourced from  ZhangYiJiang: mlp-visualization  at https://github.com/ZhangYiJiang/mlp-visualization